Sparkling Cranberry Rosé is a festive, delicious, and incredibly easy to make cocktail that would be perfect at any Fall or Winter party.

 - 8 ounces cranberry juice I used sparkling juice, chilled

-- 1 750 milliliter bottle sparkling rosé wine can substitute with champagne or non-alcoholic sparkling white grape juice, chilled
+- 750 milliliters sparkling rosé wine can substitute with champagne or non-alcoholic sparkling white grape juice, chilled

 - Fresh cranberries at least one for each glass